 We returned to on-campus, in-person instruction in fall 2021, at both the Vancouver and Chicago campuses.
 Since the beginning of the pandemic, we have leaned on guidance from the Centers for Disease Control (CDC) and British Columbia’s Provincial Health Officer to shape the health and safety protocols on our campuses.

 As we continue to navigate the pandemic, we will continue to closely monitor public health guidance and modify our policies and procedures to help keep our learning community safe.

 We are committed to supporting you and your educational goals.
-Our admissions team is available for phone calls and virtual meetings with you as needed.
+Our admissions team is available for phone calls, virtual meetings, and campus tours.
 Please reach out to your admissions advisor or [email protected] with any questions.

 With Adler University’s vast experience in both in-person and virtual education, we can deliver the high-quality education required for our students to become the next generation of social change agents.

 To protect the health and safety of our community, Adler University has developed Health and Safety Protocols for our Chicago Campus, as well as a Communicable Disease Plan for the Vancouver Campus.

 We will continue to closely monitor public health guidance in both our countries and modify our implementation plans accordingly, reserving the ability to continue operating in a virtual environment if necessary.
 If you have any questions in the meantime, please direct them to [email protected].

 Adler University’s COVID-19 Student Support Scholarship has provided grants totaling nearly $1 million to support students experiencing financial hardships during the COVID-19 pandemic.

 To date, we have made 962 awards to students at all three campuses totaling $974,416 in three rounds of funding, in a combination of U.S. and Canadian dollars.
 The most recent round of awards was made on March 11.